henok-401-javascript/lab-32-note/README.old.md

 - To start my application `npm start`
 - Once it's rendered on a new browser.There is a Button to click for food or electronics category.
-- Once after we made our choice one of the category will list down .
+- Once after we made our choice one of the category will list down from api call.